 REVY, ISM / SCIENCE PHOTO LIBRARY REVY, ISM / SCIENCE PHOTO LIBRARY

-Blood group test showing a reaction between a blood type and an antibody serum.
-There are four human blood types: A, B, AB and O. Type A blood has type A antigens (surface proteins) on its red blood cells and anti-B antibodies (proteins that bind to type B antigens) in its serum.
+Blood group test showing reactions between blood types (down right) and antibody serums (across top).
+The first column shows the blood's appearance prior to the tests.
+There are four human blood types: A, B, AB and O. Type A blood has type A antigens (surface proteins) on its blood cells and anti-B antibodies (proteins that bind to type B antigens) in its serum.
 Type B blood is the reverse.
-Mixing type A blood with a serum containing anti-A antigens causes an agglutination reaction, where the red blood cells become bound together in clumps by the antibodies (dense red particles).
-AB blood has no antibodies, but has both A and B antigens on its cells.
-Type O blood has both antibodies but no antigens.
-Identifying the blood type prevents patients from having dangerous immune system reactions when receiving donated blood.
+Mixing type A blood with anti-A serum (left column) causes an agglutination reaction, producing dense red dots.
+Type B blood undergoes the same reaction with anti-B serum (middle column) AB blood has no antibodies, but has both A and B antigens on its cells, so it agglutinates in the anti-A+B serum (right column).
+Type O blood has both antibodies but no antigens, so it does not react to the serums.

 Model release not required.
 Property release not required.